 Peer Review: Analysis of a Magazine or Newspaper Article.
 Discussion of the Logical Fallacies, Group Activity Logos, Pathos, and Ethos.
 In-class Individual or Collaborative Analysis.

 Weekend Homework: Analysis of a Magazine or Newspaper Article Due (Sunday midnight Week Five ).
 Outline of research paper Due (Sunday midnight Week Five ) .
 Continue working on your research paper.
-Bring a rough draft to class next Tuesday for Peer Review
+Bring a rough draft to class next Tuesday Nov.
+23 for a Peer Review.

 Peer Review Rough Draft of Research Paper.
 (We’ll do two peer reviews) .